IPDP-io/ipdp/README.md

 # Prerequisites to run your own instance of the
 # InterPlanetary Distribution Portal
+Use [CoinOS app](https://coinos.io/) for the setup.

-Start an instance of the [CoinOS server](https://github.com/coinos/coinos-server)
+Alternatively, start an instance of the [CoinOS server](https://github.com/coinos/coinos-server)

     Create a new user on CoinOS app named 'coinos' Once user is created, click on your avatar on the top right and click on settings